 “People call me when something terrible has happened and they need help.
 It is personal to my clients, so it is personal to me.
 We have to win—no matter what.”
 Jason Itkin Founding Partner Meet Jason

 Industrial injuries are tough cases due to the complex investigations that follow.
 They’re challenging, requiring a law firm’s full resources, focus, and skills at every stage—but that doesn’t scare us.
 We have the experience few law firms have with industrial accident cases.
 When a case can decide the rest of a client’s life, it doesn’t matter how tough it might be: we put all of our resources and power in to getting our clients the best results.
 For your sake, our firm will rise to any challenge.
 No matter what.

 Workers rely on us when they’ve been in a world-shaking accident because they know we won’t stop until the people at fault answer for it.
 People know we’ve walked our clients through some of the most infamous incidents, like major plant fires, the Deepwater Horizon explosion, and countless others.
 When the stakes are at their highest, and the eyes of the nation are on us, we don’t buckle.
 No matter what.

 What Is an Industrial Accident Attorney?Industrial injury lawyers help workers who have been catastrophically injured in workplace accidents, as well as families who’ve lost those they’ve loved.
-These lawyers can take on a wide variety of cases, including plant accidents, factory accidents, manufacturing accidents, injuries caused by explosion, and more.
+These lawyers can take on a wide variety of cases, including plant accidents, factory accidents, manufacturing accidents, injuries caused by explosions, and more.
 They are there to help clients recover not only past, current, and future medical costs, but also damages such as lost wages.
 If you have been injured at work, or have a loved one who has, we encourage you to contact Arnold & Itkin immediately.
-We can help evaluate your case, discuss your options with you, and determine next steps.
+We can help evaluate your industrial injury case, discuss your options with you, and determine next steps.